f1yn/statman/README.md

 ## Downsides (or things to be aware of):
 - It does not support active resizing.
 It's possible to add, but for simplicity most sizing information is only declared once in `shared.sh`.
 Statman is meant to be run in a fixed window.
-- You're expected to only run a single statman instance on a machine.
+- You're expected to only run a single statman instance on a machine per user.
 It uses the shared `/dev/shm` memory store for pushing rendering to prevent needless disk writes.
-During more than one instance would causes potential conflicts to the memstore.
+Adding more than one instance (for a user) would causes potential conflicts to the memstore.

 ## Installation